Bramber

 Bramber is a former manor, village and civil parish in the Horsham District of West Sussex, England.
-It has a ruined mediaeval castle which was the caput of a large feudal barony.
+It has a ruined medieval castle which was the caput of a large feudal barony.
 Bramber is located on the northern edge of the South Downs and on the west side of the River Adur.
 Nearby are the communities of Steyning to the west and Upper Beeding to the east, and the other side of the river.
 The closest historical connection, however, is with the village of Botolphs to the south.

 The ecclesiastical parishes of Bramber and Botolphs were united possibly as early as 1526, but certainly by 1534 with the priest living at Botolphs.
 Later the priest's official residence became the imposing Bramber mansion and landmark now called "Burletts" and located on Clays Hill.
 The union of the civil parish councils followed 400 years later in 1933.

 Castle

 Bramber was the caput of a large feudal barony held from the 11th to 14th centuries by the Braose family which was noted for its impact on the medieval history of the southern Welsh Marches.
 On a small hill stand the remains of Bramber Castle, a Norman castle built by the family.

 Bramber Parish Church of St Nicholas was originally built as the castle chapel and is the only part of the castle site not in ruins.
 The church attracts large numbers of tourists, and is the oldest post-Conquest Norman church in Sussex.
 Bramber Castle originally protected the Rape of Bramber, the historic sub-division of the county of Sussex.